openedx/open-edx-proposals/oeps/architectural-decisions/oep-0065/decisions/0002-frontend-app-migrations.rst

 Peer Dependencies
 =================

-We expect application module libraries to be dependencies of Frontend Projects by default for most operators.
-Because of this, the following dependencies will become peer dependencies in the application module libraries themselves:
+We expect module libraries to be dependencies of Frontend Projects by default for most operators.
+Because of this, the following dependencies will become peer dependencies in the module libraries themselves:

 * @openedx/frontend-base
 * @openedx/paragon